 As the law of supply and demand goes, the more supply is available, the lower the price is for buyers because there is less competition.
 As demand goes up and supply goes down, competition among buyers increases, which means prices also increase.
 So the best time to buy, which is also known as a “buyers market,” is when many houses are on the market and not many people are buying.
 You will have more room to negotiate and are likely to get a better price.

 Interest rates play a critical factor in how much you will pay on your mortgage.
-The lower the rate you can get, the less you’ll pay for your house over the course of your mortgage.
-Rates will always be fluctuating, so it’s important to look at the activity over the last 10 years, five years and one year to understand whether current rates are good relative to past activity.
+The lower the rate you can get, the less you’ll pay for your house throughout your mortgage.
+Rates will always be fluctuating, so it’s important to look at the activity over the last 10 years, five years and one year to understand whether current rates are reasonable relative to past events.
 You can also look to predictions in the industry to find out whether rates are expected to go up or down in the future.

 Rental vs. owning costs